If you want to try Android 10 on your Galaxy S10, Galaxy S10+, or Galaxy S10e right now you can thanks to Samsung’s Android 10 beta.

 A report from Bloomberg's Mark Gurman and Debby Wu stated that the new models would come sometime in 2019, but Gurman now reports that these models will land in 1H 2020.
 Respected analyst Ming-Chi Kuo believes the same thing.

-Furthermore, the site claims the rumored iPhone SE 2 will hit shelves on Friday, April 3rd so there's a chance the iPad Pros arrive on that date as well.
+One site recently claimed the rumored iPhone SE 2 might hit shelves on Friday, April 3rd so there's a chance the iPad Pros arrive on that date as well.

-At this point, it looks like a launch could go down sometime next month which makes a ton of sense because it's the company's next product launch window.
+At this point, it still looks like a launch will go down later this month which makes a ton of sense because March represents the company's next product launch window.

 If that doesn't happen, the next potential launch date would be the company's WWDC 2020 conference in June.